Register for Holt Adoptee Camp! Sign Up →

 Holt helps the first child in Cambodia join a family via in-country adoption

-With grant funding, Holt’s social work team in Cambodia helped to develop three care alternatives for children growing up in institutional care — kinship care, foster care and for the first time, a formal, ethical system of domestic adoption.
+With grant funding, Holt’s social work team in Cambodia helps to develop three care alternatives for children growing up in institutional care — kinship care, foster care and for the first time, a formal, ethical system of domestic adoption.

 mother and daughter